kr1ptonec/gitlab_perfomance/docs/environment_prep.md

 All data will be generated under a group named `gpt` and split into 2 areas, Vertical and Horizontal:

-* Vertical: This area consists of one or more large [Projects](https://docs.gitlab.com/ee/user/project/) (one for each Storage node in the environment) that are considered a good and representative size for performance testing.
+* Vertical: This area consists of one or more large [Projects](https://docs.gitlab.com/ee/user/project/) (one for each Storage node in the environment, e.g. Gitaly Sharded or Gitaly Cluster) that are considered a good and representative size for performance testing.
 The default project for this is a sanitized version of our own [GitLab FOSS](https://gitlab.com/gitlab-org/gitlab-foss/) project (named `gitlabhq` in this case).
 Please refer to [Using Custom Large Projects](#using-custom-large-projects) if you want to run additional tests against a different large project.
 These projects are saved under the subgroup `gpt/large_projects`.
 * Horizontal: This area consists of a large number of subgroups that in turn have a large number of projects each.
 All of these subgroups are saved under the parent subgroup `gpt/many_groups_and_projects`

 To help visualize this here is a diagram of how the data looks: